ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 > This paragraph will be replaced by a description of how the CoRIM tells the verifier which Reference Values and Endorsements are grouped together.

-[^issue]: Content missing.
-Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/110
+[^issue]: Need to get agreement on how group membership is encoded.
+Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/136

 [^issue]: Need to describe how to match conditional endorsements.
 Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/80

-#### Matching all reference values in a group against the Accepted Claims Set {#sec-match-all-ref-vals}
+#### Matching all Reference Values in a group against the Accepted Claims Set {#sec-match-all-ref-vals}

 If all Reference Values in a group match entries in the Accepted Claims Set then all Endorsements in the group are added to the Accepted Claims Set